IoT device management: What it is and why it’s important

 You also want to make sure it can connect to and be recognized by the network.
 This step is important so you and the network can recognize the device and its status, and can identify it from possible rogue devices that may tap into your network.

-Recommended reading: Learn about different IoT device categories.
+Recommended reading: How to understand the different LTE IoT device categories.

 After onboarding, it’s probably that your devices are in default mode.
 Every IoT device must be further configured according to your business needs.
 In other words, you need to tell the device what it’s going to do, what data it’s going to collect, and where it’s going to send the data.